 UC5-4: Purpose: Move the player in one of the four directions

 UC5-5: Overview: The player character’s location is a particular point on the map.
-The Player presses one of the keys W, A, S or D. These keys map to up, left, down, right respectively.
+The Player presses one of the keys W, A, S or D and arrow keys.
+These keys map to up, left, down, right respectively.
 The game client sends a request to the server with the details on the action.
 The server validates this input and decides whether or not the player character can move in that direction.
 If the character can be moved the server updates the character’s position in-memory.
 The server responds with the current location of the character.
 The client updates the dungeon graphical representation.

 Alternative 1: A wall is blocking the direction that the player wishes to move their character in.
 The server does not update the player’s position and responds with the current player location the same as it was.

-UC5-6: Cross References: R5, R5.1
+UC5-6: Cross References: Functional Requirements R5, R5.1

 UC5-7: Actors: Player